-Biden won’t commit to backing Sanders if he’s the nominee
+Biden won’t say whether Sanders could unify Dems as nominee

-MUSCATINE, Iowa (AP) — Former Vice President Joe Biden stopped short Tuesday of saying he’d support Bernie Sanders if the progressive Vermont senator wins the Democratic presidential nomination.
+MUSCATINE, Iowa (AP) — Former Vice President Joe Biden wouldn’t say Tuesday whether he thinks Bernie Sanders could effectively unify the Democrats if the Vermont senator wins the party’s presidential nomination.

-Biden had previously promised to support the Democratic nominee, “regardless” of who it is.
-At some stops along the campaign trail, Biden has even pledged to “work like hell” to help any of his rivals defeat President Donald Trump.
+Biden has previously promised to support the Democratic nominee, regardless of who it is.
+At some stops along the campaign trail, Biden has pledged to “work like hell” to help any of his rivals defeat Trump.
+The Biden campaign said Tuesday afternoon that the former vice president would support the eventual nominee.

 Yet tensions are rising between Biden and Sanders on the campaign trail.
 The two men reflect the larger ideological battle between a Democratic establishment in which Biden has spent his career and the progressive left that has surged in influence since Sanders’ failed bid for the Democratic presidential nomination in 2016.

-Note: This story has been corrected to show that Biden was questioned on whether Sanders could unite the party as the nominee, not whether Biden would support Sanders if he’s the nominee.